-M&A advisors do not readily advertise mergers and acquisitions m&a fees on their websites.
-In fact you would be hard pressed to find any that would pigeonhole a M&A advisor fee percentage to a specific deal size.
+M&A advisors do not readily advertise mergers and acquisitions typical investment banking m&a fees on their websites.
+In fact, you would be hard-pressed to find any that would pigeonhole a M&A advisor fee percentage to a specific deal size.
 It is common knowledge the larger the deal size the smaller the M&A fee.
 So why are those M&A fee’s so high in the first place ask many of our clients?

-Additional external factors impacting m&a fees are regulatory and administrative.
+Additional external factors impacting typical investment banking fees m&a fees are regulatory and administrative.
 Large m&a firms with multiple metropolitan locations worldwide have significant administrative expenses to recover.
-In addition, deals involving complex securities require these firms to be registered as broker dealers with the SEC/FINRA adding significant compliance expenses to manage.
-It is for this reason these large firms will prefer deal sizes in excess of $100 million in which they can earn several million in fees.
-At a minimum these larger firms would expect to earn $2 million in fees.
+In addition, deals involving complex securities require these firms to be registered as broker-dealers with the SEC/FINRA adding significant compliance expenses to manage.
+It is, for this reason, these large firms will prefer deal sizes in excess of $100 million in which they can earn several million in fees.
+At a minimum, these larger firms would expect to earn $2 million in fees.

 - Deal Size $1 million to $5 million expect to be quoted a success fee of 12% to 8%

 - Deal Size $5 million to $25 million expect to be quoted a success fee of 7% to 4%